- Dean's Executive Council

-Jay Bradshaw is a Senior Program Manager with Disney’s Technology Solutions and Services.
+Jay Bradshaw is a Manager with Disney’s Enterprise Strategic Programs, Enterprise Technology.
 Jay is a certified Project Management Professional (PMP) and Certified Scrum Product Owner (CSPO).
 Jay has led numerous technical and business projects with increasing complexity, strategic value and high visibility within multiple business segments, and across the enterprise.
 He frequently interacts with senior executive staff regarding project status, issues and risk and issue management.

 As a Senior Project Manager with Disney's Technology Solutions & Services, he has led projects and portfolios of projects, including delivering a multi-year, multi-phase transition of banking relationships for TWDC globally, impacting areas such as disbursements, payroll, cash vault and lock box services.